 The secure CJSM email is:

-Ghazala is a strategic and tenacious barrister practising in the areas of family, immigration and criminal law.
+Ghazala is a strategic and tenacious barrister practising in the areas of family and criminal law.
 She is accessible and firmly dedicated to the needs of her clients.

-Prior to joining chambers, Ghazala worked as an immigration tribunal representative and caseworker for several years, gaining extensive experience in a wide variety of immigration matters including deportation, human rights and asylum cases.
+Prior to joining chambers, Ghazala worked as an immigration tribunal representative and caseworker for several years.

 Ghazala has a growing practice in all areas of criminal defence, representing clients in both the Magistrates’ and Crown Courts.
 She is recognised for her methodical approach and skilled courtroom advocacy.
 She has worked on a number of serious and complex criminal matters whilst working as a paralegal, including the 21/7 London bombing case and R v Jalil and Others (2006) under the supervision of Edward Rees QC of Doughty Street Chambers and Jo Sidhu QC of 25 Bedford Row.
 Ghazala maintains an interest in the Terrorism Prevent Strategy and has worked with local councils, schools and the police force in relation to this.

 As a criminal practitioner, her experience of cross-examination and witness handling techniques are particularly advantageous in her family law practice, particularly where there is a crossover in cases involving domestic abuse or sexual violence.
 With her empathetic manner, she approaches cases with the necessary tact and care to achieve the best outcome for her clients making her a repeat choice counsel.